 I believe in providing students with ways of integrating practical subjects with those areas of study that enrich the mind and spirit.
 For students destined for fields both in and outside academia, I help students to find fulfilling ways of contributing to the need for skilled analysts and researchers with sharp critical thinking skills who have learned to manage, evaluate, and interpret large volumes of different kinds of data on human social and cultural life.
 I teach a variety of courses including introductory (cultural and four-field) anthropology, advanced anthropological and social theory, ethnographic methods and data analysis, and contemporary culture in the context of globalization.
 In addition to regional ethnography focusing on North America, I teach classes or incorporate perspectives from my fieldwork in Indonesia which addresses the role of development programs in the politics of culture and ethnic identity.
 Courses offering cross-cultural perspectives on important social, cultural, and environmental issues are a natural expression of my experience and interests.
 You can learn more about my Teaching Methods and Teaching Philosophy on their respective pages.

-The most basic, if often unstated, goal of teaching is to encourage students to learn.
 I have never believed that it was my job to fill empty vessels.
 Both teacher and student bring something to the table – it can become an open exchange of ideas.
 When students become engaged in a collaborative pursuit of knowledge and understanding in a classroom environment based on mutual respect and tolerance, it becomes possible for the teacher to begin providing them with opportunities to develop the critical, holistic, and comparative skills that are essential not only in academic pursuits but also more generally in an increasingly complex and interconnected world.

 In my comments on papers I challenge students to improve the clarity and persuasiveness of their writing.
 Most are able to formulate their ideas much more effectively by the time they turn in final papers at the end of the semester.